-Field experiences refer to opportunities which involve education majors in observation or interaction with students and their teachers.
-This handbook is dedicated to the students working through their field experiences.
+Field experience refers to opportunities which involve education majors in observation or interaction with students and their teachers.
+This handbook is dedicated to the Martin Luther College students working through their field experiences.
 Physical, cognitive, and socioemotional welfare is the focal point for all the work of teacher candidates, cooperating teachers, and college supervisors.

-Martin Luther College's clinical and field experiences program constitutes a significant portion of preservice teacher training.
+Martin Luther College's clinical and field experience program constitutes a significant portion of preservice teacher training.
 An education student will participate in both individual and early field experiences, in addition to a minimum of one clinical and two sessions of student teaching.
 Successful completion of the program prepares the teacher candidate for their role in the education community.

-Suggestions to help improve this handbook or the framework are appreciated and can be directed to Professor Adam Pavelchik, Director of Field Experiences.
+Suggestions to help improve this handbook or the framework are appreciated and can be directed to Professor Adam Pavelchik, director of field experiences.